carlogs99/freeCodeCampSurveyForm/README.md

 # FCC: Survey Form

 Second project of the Responsive Web Design course on freeCodeCamp.
+[The live website can be seen here](https://carlogs99.github.io/freeCodeCampSurveyForm/).

 ## Challenge: Create a survey form using pure HTML/CSS that fulfills the following user stories: